Yujia-Wan/Text-Sentiment-Analysis-Framework/hw6-anonymous-atom-public/README.md

 > #### STEP 3
 > - Enter your search query in the input box.
 > - Hit "add"
 > **CAREFUL**  Please provide one search query at a time.
 Must select a data plugin before you hit "Add".
 Wait until the wheel in the browser tab stops spinning, or the new ID appears in the list of added IDs, to add another query.
 If you enter a non-existing ID, it will not be added.
 > - Twitter user IDs for your convenience (https://commentpicker.com/twitter-id.php helps you find more)
 >   - Barack Obama: 50393960, Jeff Bezos: 15506669, Chris Pratt: 241382835, CNN Breaking News: 428333, Fox News: 1367531
 > - Youtube video IDs for your convenience (you can find the video ID after "v=" in any Youtube link)
 >   - Will Smith apologizes: nSQBnF3uR50, Italians try American food: pHJhB4pmPCg, COVID vaccines: the81FQoAUI, Elon Musk tries to buy Twitter: JhAe2y81GDE
 > - New York Times search keywords for your convenience to look up articles by keyword
 >   - "election", "smile", "university"
+> - News reference here
 >
 > #### STEP 4
 > - Select a visualization plugin.
 > For example, If you select Bar option, the results from the sentimental analysis will first be sorted based on the sentimental magnitude, and then be visualized in a Bar chart.
 Consider the combination of Twitter data plugin and Bar visualization plugin.
 The x axis lists the salient entities that the Twitter user talks/cares about.
 On the y axis, these salient entities are sorted based on the sentimental magnitude, representing the overall emotional strength towards the entity, and the sentimental score indicates the positive or negative emotional lean.
 >
 > #### STEP 4
 > - Hit "visualize" button to visualize the data